Home | Browse Topics | Health & disability | Disability rights | Discrimination in the workplace: Problems with your employer

 What is “reasonable” and “unreasonable” will always depend on your particular case – your particular impairment and characteristics, your particular job and workplace.

-The judge will take into account the benefits and costs of making the changes.
+The judge will consider the benefits and costs of making the changes.
 But if your employer claims it will cost too much to make the changes, they have to provide real evidence of this.
 Also, the courts have warned against placing too low a value on accommodating disabled people.

 Example of a successful discrimination claim in court